Perkedel/CVR_Stuffings/DiceGlow/Assets/JOELwindows7/Documentations/HowToAvatar.md

 Since ripping is technically impossible, there are serveral ways to get over this:

-- Note its SauceURL / Source in the Avatar description & hunt down the file.
+1. Note its SauceURL / Source in the Avatar description & hunt down the file.
     - You can visit what avatar the player is wearing by opening up their user page in the game.
 On bottom left is the avatar being worn.
     - Once you've noted it, use Search to query where's that avatar or open up its URL if available.
 There you can Download / Buy, and make one your own upload.
     - Ensure to follow its license.
-- **(EXTREMELY DANGEROUS, HIGHLY NOT RECOMMENDED)** Ask the player whether or not they could provide the `.unitypackage` or the project of this Avatar they are wearing.
+2. __(EXTREMELY DANGEROUS, HIGHLY NOT RECOMMENDED)__ Ask the player whether or not they could provide the `.unitypackage` or the project of this Avatar they are wearing.
 Results may varies, **including permanent hatred / blocked**.
     - For Perkedel affiliated members however, you should be brought to our entire project files, all the sources involved, including the 3D model as well (if it's gratis, free to use of course).
 Please report to Joel immediately if you got hated / blocked for this and they are our affiliated members.
+3. a
+1. a

 ## End